 We foster a real sense of fun and inclusion and encourage everyone to get involved in life at the home.
 Working with our Residents every day, our Wellbeing Co-Ordinator comes to understand their wants and needs, and creates a holistic weekly plan to nurture mind, body and soul and promote physical, cognitive, emotional, sensory and social wellbeing.

-Simple pleasures are activities too, such as a morning walk, the spark of conversation, getting dressed, or feeding the birds, even if they’re not on the calendar.
-So are social events, community connections or just enjoying the company of friends and family.
+Simple pleasures are activities too, such as a morning stroll around the garden, the spark of conversation, getting dressed, reading the daily paper or feeding the birds, even if they’re not on the calendar.

 Technology is starting to play an increasing role in our care homes.
-We’re introducing Wi-Fi across all homes, enabling our Residents to keep in touch with friends and loved ones and up-to-date with current affairs, their favourite TV shows, and of course, buy any personal items that they need online if they wish.
+We’ve introduced Wi-Fi across all homes enabling our Residents to keep in touch with friends and loved ones and up-to-date with current affairs, able to engage in virtual religious services, a trip down memory lane through virtual tours of their favourite places their favourite TV shows, and of course, buy any personal items that they need online if they wish.

 Sometimes however, the most important moments are the times of quiet reflection spent alone.
 We want these to be as joyful as any other.